destinyae/apps/kiosk/docs/creating_a_rule_guide.md

 # Creating a Rule: Guide

 When an item is purchased in a Kiosk, a TransferRequest potato is created, and the only way to resolve it and unblock the transaction is to confirm the request in the matching TransferPolicy.
-This guide explains how TransferPolicy works and how new rules can be implemented and added into a policy.
+This guide explains how TransferPolicy works and how new rules can be implemented and added to a policy.

 ## Basics

-An item of a type T can only be traded in Kiosks if the TransferPolicy for T exists and available to the buyer.
+An item of type T can only be traded in Kiosks if the TransferPolicy for T exists and is available to the buyer.
 This requirement is based on a simple fact that the TransferRequest issued on purchase must be resolved in a matching TransferPolicy and if there isn't one or buyer can't access it, the transaction will fail.

 This system was designed to give maximum freedom and flexibility for creators: by taking the transfer policy logic out of the trading primitive we make sure that the policies can be set only by creators, and as long as the trading primitive is used, enforcements are under their control.
 Effectively creators became closer to the trading ecosystem and got an important and solid role in the process.

 ## Architecture

 By default, a single TransferPolicy does not enforce anything - if a buyer attempts to confirm their TransferRequest, it will go through.
 However, the system allows setting so-called "Rules".
 Their logic is simple: someone can publish a new rule module, for example "fixed fee", and let it be "added" or "set" for the TransferPolicy.
-Once the Rule is added, TransferRequest needs to collect a TransferReceipt marking that the requiement specified in the Rule was completed.
+Once the Rule is added, TransferRequest needs to collect a TransferReceipt marking that the requirement specified in the Rule was completed.

 \[TODO\]